justintaft/yubikey-gpg-piv-provision/README.md

 bash configure-gpg.sh
 ~~~

-To use YUBIKEY keys outside of box, disconnect yubikey from VM, remove and re-insert yuibkey, and run the following command:
+To use YUBIKEY key outside of VM, remove yubikey USB association with VM, remove and re-insert yuibkey from USB port, and run the following command:

 ~~~
 gpg2 --import output/gpg*/public_keys